Last Updated on June 27, 2025 by Rose Ann Palac

 Here are some other strategies and points to consider:

-- Downsizing: Selling your family home and moving to a smaller one can free up capital to contribute to your super.
+- Downsizing Opportunities: Selling your family home and moving to a smaller property can free up substantial capital for your retirement fund.
+Recent legislative changes allow retirees to contribute proceeds from downsizing directly to superannuation, potentially providing significant tax advantages.

 Key Points to Remember